 It was a horrible day.
 It rained all day long.
 The sky was completely gray.
 There was even some fog.
 I ended up wondering if it was really worth the drive, but we’d already paid for it, so we went ahead.

 This time, we went straight to the Shire’s Rest.
 We got there at 3 pm – 1 hour earlier than what they ask.
-It was drizzling.
-We went to the cafe, had some tea and spent the rest of the hour at the shop.
+The rain was drizzling.
+We went to the cafe, had some tea, and spent the rest of the hour at the shop.
 It’s nice and has a varied array of merchandise.
 Overpriced, of course, but still fun.